5 ways to improve your financial health

 How to start to improve financial health

-1. The first step is to commit to doing it.
+1. commit to doing it

-2. Break it down.
+2. Break it down

-3. Set it and forget it.
+3. Set it and forget it

 Automating your savings is a great way to help achieve your goals: whether you’re putting money into a health savings account, an IRA, a 529 or a regular savings account, automate your contributions so that they just happen on the schedule you have set out.
 What’s more, some of the ways you can save, such as matching your employer contribution into a 401(k), can have tax benefits as well – so you’re saving more than the amount of your initial contribution.

-4. Do some financial housekeeping.
+4. Do some financial housekeeping

 We all have various accounts with multiple statements, documents and emails – it can get overwhelming to keep track.
 Getting it all organized is a powerful way to reclaim control and have a more complete picture of your overall financial health.
 For example: